lamini-ai/lamini-examples/prompt_engineering.md

 In addition, iterating and refining prompts is crucial for achieving optimal results and harnessing the full potential of a language model.

-In this tutorial, we'll guide you through prompt engineering using lamini's `MistralRunner`, which uses the Mistral instruct model by default and allows you to obtain the response with just a few lines of code, like below.
+In this tutorial, we'll guide you through prompt engineering using Lamini's `MistralRunner`, which uses the Mistral instruct model by default and allows you to obtain the response with just a few lines of code, like below.